 Side Effects, Risks, and Complications

-Almost all facelift procedure types share the following side effects: bruising, swelling, bleeding, numbness, discomfort or tightness, possible infection, potential hair loss, redness around injection site (liquid and vampire facelifts, potential facial nerve injury/damage, and facial asymmetry.
+Almost all facelift procedure types share the following side effects: bruising, swelling, bleeding, numbness, discomfort or tightness, possible infection, potential hair loss, redness around the injection site (liquid and vampire facelifts, potential facial nerve injury/damage, and facial asymmetry.
 Temporary loss of sensation or a feeling of tightness might occur due to the body adjusting to the feeling of newly repositioned connective tissues.

-Necrosis of the skin flap, scarring, edema and ecchymosis are potential risks and complications of the SMAS facelift and the plicated SMAS facelift.
+Necrosis of the skin flap, scarring, edema, and ecchymosis are potential risks and complications of the SMAS facelift and the plicated SMAS facelift.

 Choosing a Plastic Surgeon

 Do your homework before selecting a facial plastic surgeon.
 It is helpful to research surgeons in your area and see what others are saying about the surgeons on your list.
 You may also want to ask friends about their experiences with different plastic surgeons.

 Either way, though, one of the most important things to check is whether or not the surgeons you are interested in are board-certified.
 You can determine that by looking to see if they are members of one of the following organizations: